MrAsterisco/homebridge-hisense-tv/README.md

 ## Configure the plugin

 You can use the Homebridge UI to make changes to the plugin configuration.
-You must set the "Network interface name" to the name you found out previously and then configure your TVs (include the { } is configuring on Windows).
+You must set the "Network interface name" to the name you found out previously and then configure your TVs (include the { } if configuring on Windows).
 Then, just add all the TVs you have authorized earlier:

 - as ID, you can input your TV's S/N or your own identifier, as long as it's unique in your Home.
 You can also leave the default value, if you have just one TV.
 Whatever you input, will be displayed as the accessory "Serial Number" in Home.
 - as name, input the display name that the Home app will suggest when adding this TV to your Home.